 Doctoral student loans

-The UK government has introduced a loans scheme for students starting their doctoral degrees from academic year 2018/19.
+The UK government has introduced a loans scheme for students starting their doctoral degrees.
 Here's a brief overview of individual and course eligibility and exclusions.
 See government website for full details.

 - The loan is paid directly to you.
 You can use it for your course fees and living costs.